 Is CBD Oil Safe for Pets?

 The safety of CBD oil for pets is still being researched.
-Some studies suggest that it is safe, while other studies caution that more research is needed.
+Most studies suggest that it is safe, while other studies caution that more research is needed.
 The side effects of CBD oil are typically mild and may include drowsiness, dry mouth, and decreased appetite.
 As with any new medication, it is always best to consult with a veterinarian before giving CBD oil to your pet.

 Initial studies have shown that some pets show an elevated liver value on their blood work called alkaline phosphatase (ALP) when taking regular doses of CBD.
 It is inclusive at this time if this has an impact on pet health, but if you are concerned, it is best to check first with a veterinary professional.